FILM REVIEW: INCIDENT IN A GHOSTLAND

-Yes, there is a group of people who will not celebrate this film.
-They haven’t seen it and they never will.
-And that’s an impressive accomplishment for Laguier who skillfully assembles and succeeds in procuring an astounding result; that many people are shook, shaken to the core.
+There is a group of people who will not celebrate this film.
+They cannot see it for what it is and they never will.
+And that’s an impressive accomplishment for Laguier who skillfully assembles and succeeds in procuring an astounding result; that many people are shaken to the core.

-Ghost Land is organized into several acts.
-Within each act the perspective seamlessly shifts leaving us viewers no option but to stay on the ride no matter how painful.
+Incident In A Ghostland is organized into several acts.
+Within each act the perspective seamlessly shifts leaving us no option but to stay on the ride no matter how painful.
 Everyone is held captive; reduced to living, human, female dolls but inanimate objects for men to muck about and take apart.

-This movie is rough.
+Warning: this movie is rough.
 Very seldom is a director successful in every decision that enables its viewers to experience sadness, desperation, nausea and anxiety.
 Laguiere is successful at that.
 Incident In A Ghostland lasts long after the moment ends.